Victor-Mufasa/Phase-3-Project/README.md

 4. **Prioritize retention efforts in high-churn states** New Jersey and California should be treated as priority regions for churn mitigation, with targeted retention campaigns and enhanced customer support.

+## Conclusion

+The analysis shows that customer churn can be predicted with reasonable accuracy using state, account length and service features like total evening minutes on a call etc.

+The model enables the business to:
+- Identify the strongest driver of churning, international plan.
+- Target retention efforts more effectively.
+- Reduce customer acquisition costs.

+However, the model is limited by the size of the dataset and the use of a single classifier.
+Future work will explore ensemble methods such as Random Forests.